News Pistons Team Notes

 It’s mailbag time!

-Send in your questions now for this week’s episode of The Pindown: A Detroit Pistons Podcast where we’ll discuss everything Pistons.
+Send in your questions now for this week’s episode of The Pindown: A Detroit Pistons Podcast to discuss everything NBA draft and Pistons.
 Submit your question to the comments section here or on X/Twitter to @TheRealWesD3 and/or @blakesilverman.

 Plus, The Pindown has a phone line where you can leave a message and hear your voice on the show.
 Call (313) 355-2717 and leave us a voicemail with your question.
 Please try to keep the message around 45 seconds or less so we can fit everyone into the show.